 Generally, FEIM receives full discretion from its clients to choose broker-dealers through whom transactions may be executed.
 This means that FEIM has discretion to select broker-dealers and negotiate the transaction costs, including commissions or spreads, in the execution of client portfolio transactions.
 When exercising discretion over client brokerage, it is FEIM's policy to seek to obtain the best execution available for its clients' securities transactions or the most favorable results under the circumstances.
-FEIM's determination of best execution doesn't necessarily mean that a client is paying the lowest possible commission rate or spread, as there are several additional important factors to consider when evaluating best execution capability, commission rates (or markup or markdown) and volume discounts, the nature of the applicable market, market liquidity, financial responsibility, confidentiality, as well as the value and availability of research services, and general responsiveness.
+FEIM's determination of best execution doesn't necessarily mean that a client is paying the lowest possible commission rate or spread, as there are several additional important factors to consider when evaluating best execution in client brokerage.
+In selecting brokers for its clients, FEIM considers the full range and quality of a broker's services, including execution capability, commission rates (or markup or markdown) and volume discounts, the nature of the applicable market, market liquidity, financial responsibility, confidentiality, as well as the value and availability of research services, and general responsiveness.
 In addition to executing trades via traditional exchanges, FEIM has access to several electronic communication networks (commonly referred to as "ECNs").

 In light of all relevant factors, FEIM's portfolio managers and traders will select the market mechanism which they believe offers the best overall execution for client transactions and reduces other transaction costs.
 Furthermore, FEIM has banned the provision of order flow to broker-dealers in exchange for the distribution of shares of the registered investment companies that FEIM sponsors.